Institute for Astronomy

 Step 5: Reference Letters and Transcripts

-After our blind review of your application form, we will review two reference letters and your academic transcript to ensure that you are qualified for a PhD program.
+After our anonymized review of your application form, we will review two reference letters and your academic transcript to ensure that you are qualified for a PhD program.
 It is unusual for us to accept students into the Astrophysics PhD program without a strong (predicted) Honours degree (2.1 or above) in Astrophysics or Physics or its international equivalent.
 If you have had significant and relevant research experience, we are happy to consider your application provided you have a strong BSc degree.

 If you have any application-related questions that aren't already answered on this webpage, please e-mail gradschool.physics@ed.ac.uk.